Issactly/AU-Game/README.md

 You are trying to prove the multiverse exists and while doing so accidentally create rifts that pull people from their world into yours.
 The bad guys included.
 Now its up to you to find everyone and send them home.
 Build your team and balance stats to fight boses, collecting artifacts that unlock new characters and gear.
 Try endless mode to gain xp and test your strenght or hit the caves to harvest materials to better your weapons.
 You can also take a break and enjoy farming, fishing and home decor.

-For the sake of visuals ~~really because I'm too lazy to type~~
+For the sake of visuals ~~really because I'm too lazy to type~~ here is a glossary:

-Looks like a lot, but it's a long-term investment so pay attention!
+Looks like a lot, but it's a long-term investment on understanding some parts so pay attention!
 ◢
+- Anim means Animated/Animation
+- Atk means Attack
 - Char means Character
+- Dmg means Damage
+- Eng means Energy
+- Enm means Enemy/Enemies
 - Int. means Interaction
+- Lvl means Level
+- Sk. means Skill
-- Anim means Animated/Animation
+- Ugr means Upgrade
 - ² means an Overlay/Upper Layer (in context)
 - ↷ means Lower Layer (in context)
 - ◢ means To be Expanded/Continued
-- Dmg means Damage
-- Atk means Attack
-- Sk. means Skill
-- Ugr means Upgrade
-- Lvl means Level
-- Enm means Enemy/Enemies
-- Eng means Energy
 -----------------------------
 ### Tiles ◢